valueflows/valueflows/docs/introduction/flows.md

 * vf:accept - in processes like repair or modification, the same resource will appear in output with *vf:modify* verb
 * vf:modify - in processes like repair or modification, the same resource will appear in input with *vf:accept* verb
 * vf:service - new service produced and delivered (a service implies that an agent actively receives the service)
+* vf:transfer - assign primary rights and responsibilites for a resource from one agent to another (does not affect the resource physically)
-* vf:transfer - give rights and/or possession of a resource from one agent to another
+* vf:possess - change physical possession of a resource from one agent to another
 * vf:move - change location and possibly identifier, if location is part of the identification, of a resource with no change of agent rights or possession
 * vf:raise - adjusts a quantity up based on a beginning balance or inventory count
 * vf:lower - adjusts a quantity down based on a beginning balance or inventory count